Anastasiia Golubeva: Early career

 Following the construction of a skating rink in Golubeva's hometown of Balashikha, her father decided to enroll her older sister there.
 Golubeva would meanwhile sit rinkside and watch her sister train, before deciding that she wanted to learn how to skate as well.
 Her parents would eventually enroll her into skating by the age of three.
 Marina Dezhina was her first coach.

-Golubeva originally competed as a singles skater until fall 2019 when she and Dezhina were contacted by Galina and Andrei Pachin, asking if she would be interested in trying out for pair skating with Australian pair skater, Hektor Giotopoulos Moore.
+Golubeva originally competed as a singles skater until fall 2019 when she and Dezhina were contacted by Galina Pachina and Andrei Pachin, asking if she would be interested in trying out for pair skating with Australian pair skater, Hektor Giotopoulos Moore.
 Deciding to give it a try, Golubeva immediately fell in love with the discipline, and decided to team up with Giotopoulos Moore and skate for Australia with him.
 Initially, wanting to finish the 2019–20 figure skating season, Golubeva continued participating in women's singles skating at Russian domestic competitions while simultaneously beginning to train in pairs with Giotopoulos Moore.

 In February 2020, the COVID-19 pandemic hit while Giotopoulos Moore was training with Golubeva in Moscow, and Golubeva had yet to obtain a visa to relocate to Australia.
 Due to lockdowns, Golubeva/Giotopoulos Moore were unable to use Russian ice rinks to train so instead, they would meet every day in a closed restaurant to practice off-ice training.
 When Giatopoulos Moore's visa began to expire, the pair temporarily relocated to Belarus due to the country allowing three-month visa-free entry.

 The team would finally relocate to Sydney, Australia after the country re-opened its borders.
 Reflecting on being fifteen years old and moving to a foreign country, Golubeva said in 2024, "I was so scared to move to Australia alone, with no family there.
 I was scared.
 It was the first time I was leaving my family, and I was going to a country that had a completely different culture and a different language.
 At first, it was quite difficult.
 What helped was, of course, figure skating: focusing on my routine and making sure I was mentally healthy.
 I didn’t know many people.
 The only people I knew were Hektor and our coaches...
 I lived with Hektor’s family, so it was super-nice.
 Hektor’s mom is like my second mom."